kondoumh/changelog-theme/README.md

 # usage

-Clone repository and copy folder to ~/.vscode and reload VS Code.
+Clone repository and copy folder to ~/.vscode and restart VS Code.